 - The patient will not snore as much or as loudly anymore

 - Activities that couldn’t be performed before can now be enjoyed

 Septoplasty is an outpatient procedure, meaning that the patient can leave the hospital the same day as the surgery.
 The nose will be swollen and painful.
 The cotton fillings will help secure the septum and reduce the bleeding.
 The packing can be removed two days after the surgery.
 The patient will be prescribed some painkillers to avoid excessive discomfort.
 Medication that thins blood should be avoided 2 weeks before and after the procedure.
 Most intense physical activities should be avoided for a number of weeks.
 Patients should avoid blowing their nose for 3-4 days after their surgery.

 Septoplasty is a pretty common and easy surgery, but there are a few risks attached to it.
 Bleeding and infection are pretty common as the nose is not sterile, so patients should be very careful of this aspect.
 In some cases, the septum gets perforated, so another surgery is recommended to fix this.
 In rare cases, it is known that the septum may move again and cause the former symptoms to reappear.
 Because bone and cartilage are cut, there is the possibility that the nose will change its appearance.

 A deviated septum can make life a lot more difficult for people.
 Having trouble breathing, frequent nosebleeds and loud snoring can prove to be terrible drawbacks and their impact can be massive.
 Even though these symptoms can be treated with medication, sometimes surgery is the only answer.
-Call Marina Del Rey Hospital at 888.600.5600 and make an appointment to get a consultation with one of our doctors.
+Call Cedars-Sinai Marina del Rey Hospital at 888.600.5600 and make an appointment to get a consultation with one of our doctors.